Gadloch: History

 The Gadloch was originally much larger, but was reduced by the addition of a drainage tunnel.
-Local folklore has it that the tunnel was excavated by Napoleonic Prisoners of War, though it is generally accepted that the tunnel predates that period.
+Local folklore has it that the tunnel was excavated by Napoleonic prisoners of war in the early 19th century, though it is generally accepted that the tunnel predates that period.
 Following this the drained land was used for agricultural purposes and farms were built at the east and west ends of the Gadloch.
-The 18th century Easter Gadloch Farm has been left unoccupied for a number of years.
-Over the years, the tunnel has become compromised, and the water levels of the loch are rising back towards their earlier height.
+The 18th century Easter Gadloch Farm was left unoccupied for a number of years but has now been re-developed.
+Over the years, the tunnel became compromised, and the water levels of the loch rose back towards their original height.
+Recent works have rectified this.

 Parkhillhead Farm overlooks the loch from the south.

 Curling

-In Winters when there is thick enough ice the Gadloch is often used for Curling and has been for many years.
-Postcards were made showing curlers on the Gadloch in 1910 and 100 years later in Winter 2010/2011 curlers were again shown to be active on the Gadloch.
-Cadder Curling Club was previously based in an old railway wagon on the edge of the Gadloch.
+In winter when there is thick enough ice the Gadloch is often used for curling and has been for many years.
+Several postcards depict curlers on the Gadloch in 1910.
+As of winter 2010/11, curlers were still active on the Gadloch.
+Cadder Curling Club was previously based in an old railway wagon at the loch's edge.

 Wildlife

-Bird watchers are frequently seen at the Gadloch as it has a variety of bird species present and has been known to attract rare and non-native species as well, some possibly escaped from captivity.
-For instance, in the 1970s, white pelicans were sighted on the loch.
+Bird watchers are frequently seen at the Gadloch as it has a variety of bird species present and has been known to attract rare and non-native species as well, including some escaped from captivity.
+In the 1970s, white pelicans were sighted on the loch.

 Deaths

 1970s

-In 1974 Lee Fraser from Auchinloch fell through the ice along with his sledge, but died of hypothermia before he could be rescued.
+In 1974, Lee Fraser from Auchinloch fell through the ice along with his sledge, but died of hypothermia before he could be rescued.

 1980s

 In the 1980s one of the accused on trial for murders claimed to have killed and disposed of a man in the Gadloch The police and their underwater unit searched the loch but no body was ever found.
-"Mr McEwan also claimed that another alleged victim was driven to Gadloch, near Lenzie, where his head was held under the water until he drowned.
+"Mr. McEwan also claimed that another alleged victim was driven to Gadloch, near Lenzie, where his head was held under the water until he drowned.
 The body was then weighted down with bricks and left there".